-- 1. Department of Administration and Finance responsible for General Administration of the Ministry - 1.
+- 1. Department of Administration responsible for General Administration of the Ministry - 1.
 Co-ordinate human and other resources of the Ministry in order to achieve the objectives and targets. - 2.
 Initiation and development of personnel policies. - 3.
 Implementation of management decision and policies. - 4.
-Maintenance of finance and accounts. - 5.
-Maintenance of stores. - 6.
-Appointment, promotion and discipline of staff. - 7.
-Co-ordination of security activities. - 8.
-Co-ordination of all staff welfare and protocol. - 9.
-Maintenance of open and secret registries. - 10.
-Provide secretariat for the management meetings. - 11.
+Maintenance of stores. - 5.
+Appointment, promotion and discipline of staff - 6.
+Co-ordination of security activities. - 7.
+Co-ordination of all staff welfare and protocol. - 8.
+Maintenance of open and secret registries. - 9.
+Provide secretariat for the management meetings. - 10.
 Any other duties that may be assigned by the management.